damianhakert/damianhakert.github.io/source/strategy/index.md

 6. To preserve culture we should over communicate and regularly discuss our values.

 7. Drop minimum basic subscription user count to 1 user.
+DONE

 8. Work on [leadership development](https://docs.google.com/document/d/11XBwnyLZE7ocHSx147Az09XtElzAPR_osc-H75BYkMI/edit) to promote from within where possible.